Is there life after death?

 I had no understanding at all about who God was or how to find Him.
 All I knew or believed at that time was that there was something more beyond life on this planet.
 I was aware that our life was not limited to this body of flesh.
 I became fascinated with life after death, trying to understand what happens after death.

-I hope you'll join me for the upcoming series Insights into Eternity where I'll share what the Bible teaches about the experience of death and what happens in eternity.
-Invite your friends to join you for this insightful series.
+Join me for an upcoming Group Study where I'll share what the Bible teaches about various biblical topics.
+Invite your friends to join you.